 When you select the ‘Negotiate’ option, you get to make an offer and see if it gets accepted.

-The company has a straight forward pricing structure in place.
-Instead of charging the usual 6%, that most market realtors charge, Roofstock charges sellers a 2.5% fee or $500 (whichever is greater).
+The company has a straightforward pricing structure in place.
+Instead of charging up to 6%, that some market realtors charge, Roofstock charges sellers a 3% fee or $2,500 (whichever is greater).

 For buyers, the fee is 0.5% or $500, whichever amount is greater.
 Registration on the site is free.